Lessons Learned from Cracking the Nut

 Resilience is the ability to bounce back from and recover from shocks and stresses in a manner that reduces chronic vulnerability and facilitates inclusive growth.
 CRS has a deep history of building resilience by helping individuals to address the challenges of recurrent shocks and chronic stresses.
 CRS’ Integral Human Development (IHD) Framework places people at the center of development, promoting a holistic approach to wellbeing that includes multiple human assets, as well as the ways in which people interact with the institutions and systems that impact their lives.

-Food security: Santa Lucrecia Perez Cita tends her family garden where she grows vegetables like turnips, beat, carrots and chard in Momostenango, Guatemala.
+Food security: Santa Lucrecia Perez Cita tends her family garden where she grows vegetables like turnips, beets, carrots and chard in Momostenango, Guatemala.
 Photo by Oscar Leiva/Silverlight for CRS

 IHD guides CRS as we implement both emergency and development programming, protecting lives and livelihoods, and creating platforms for recovery and resilience.
 In our resilience programs, we target communities before, during and after a shock, addressing preparedness before a crisis, protecting livelihoods and assets during a crisis, and helping households stabilize and rebuild once a shock is over.
 Within the Agriculture and Livelihoods sector, CRS programs work to move vulnerable farm families along a Pathway to Prosperity through interventions targeted to each families’ level of risk and exposure.